maloryware/Parry/README.md

 # Parry

-ignore the fact that the branch is called '1.18'
+ignore the fact that the branch is called '1.18' kekw